Review of Archangel (2016)

 A corrupt imperial US dynasty uses time travel from an apocalyptic 2016 to reinforce its existence.

 On the most basic level, this is a pulp-spy action story, with near-superheroic gadgetry and violence.
 Completed in 2017, it has unusually strong resonance with the USA’s authoritarian tendencies, from abuse of the Pax Americana to the presidency of Donald Trump.
 Ultimately, it makes little sense.
 The method of universe-hopping is inelegant and the characters’ basic plans are foregrounded but not explained.
 Why try to repeat such a dismal history in an alternate universe?
 Why did democracy fail?
-Why did the resistance not stage a conventional coup with its killer micro-drones?
+Why did the resistance not stage a conventional coup with its killer micro-drones, which so resemble the flies of Bilal’s The Dormant Beast (1998)?
 Why shoot up the party?

 Gibson’s afterword implies that Archangel, named after Arkhangelsk, processes childhood perceptions of “weird” WW2.
 Its overt political relevance to the time of its publication was an afterthought: The last scene was altered to place a latine survivor at the start of the Trump presidency.
 There’s a bit of resonance with Valis (1981) and its struggle against Richard Nixon’s Roman empire overlaid on the USA, but Gibson’s writing is ultimately less personal and less profound.